 - OLB Nick Perry

 - G JC Tretter

 Cook, Perry, and Tretter need to be priorities.
 Perry was the only pass rusher who was consistent (even with one hand) outside of Mike Daniels.

 If Shields can get medically cleared and wants to come back at a pay cut that would be great for the team.
 If Peppers wants to have a chance at winning the Super Bowl he could be back a reduced price.
 I think Eddie Lacy ends up resigning on a one year, prove it contract.

 These moves would leave the Packers with Stephon Gilmore, Adoree Jackson, Jourdan Lewis, Quinten Rollins, Damarious Randall, and LaDarius Gunter at Cornerback (and maybe Sam Shields).
 That leaves Rollins, Randall, and Gunter fighting for two spots (or three if they all play well).
 There’s no perfect way to fix the entire team, as this plan leaves the Packers light in pass rushers, but they will have to hope to develop their younger players (Dean Lowry, Kyler Fackrell), and draft some impact players in the middle rounds.

 It’s going to take a near ideal offseason to get the Packers to the Super Bowl next season, which will require Ted Thompson to be more aggressive than he’s ever been as a General Manager.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig